CHOKE ON YOUR LIES by Anthony Neil Smith (2011, Kindle Books)

 It doesn’t take long for Octavia to produce photographs of Frances’ extracurricular activities: with a student and various faculty members.
 Devastated, Mick tries to “do the right thing” and approach some of the people involved in the pictures.
 His first attempt takes him to the student, where a nasty fight erupts and solves nothing.

 Along the way we learn how Octavia became an evil genius.
-Always rubensque, her weight ballooned out of college, when she went to work as a Washington lobbyist.
-Since she wasn’t exactly a trophy for the idle senator to take back to the hotel, Octavia learned to be skilled at finding out what she needed to know to get the job done.
-Her abilities come into play when she’s rudely treated on a airplane flight by a steward.
-Octavia pulls in all her favours to get a huge settlement from the airline and the steward fired.
+Always Rubenesque, her weight ballooned out of college when she went to work as a Washington lobbyist.
+Since she wasn’t exactly a trophy for the idle senator to take back to the hotel, Octavia learned to be skilled at finding out what was needed to get the job done.
+Her abilities come into play when she’s rudely treated on a airplane flight by a flight steward.
+Octavia pulls in all her favors to get a huge settlement from the airline and the steward fired.
 She eventually hires the steward as a butler for her final revenge.

 Mick’s solution to his house problem is to bring everyone involved with his wife and himself to a dinner party at Octavia’s house.
 It’s a plan Octavia’s totally against because she has more vindictive ideas and the evidence needed to get back Mick his house.
 But New Age Mick feels everything can be resolved.
 He takes great pains to ensure Octavia’s Amazon lawyer is present.
 And of course, nothing goes quite as planned, but to reveal more would be to ruin the experience of reading Choke.

 This is an excellent blend of the mystery and thriller novel with a huge amount of body humor tossed in.
 I highly recommend this novel.